 - Visa from a Vietnam Embassy or Consulate Aboard. – The Vietnamese Embassy will issue a Vietnamese Visa.
 The time it takes to issue the visa will depend greatly on the Embassy or the Consulate.
 For the Vietnam Embassy in the United States, you can click here to go to their website.
 The Embassy has some specific instructions on how you can get a visa from them.

 - Vietnamese Visa on Arrival. – Vietnam offers a Vietnamese visa on arrival at an international airport.
 Many people now use this method.
 You apply for your visa online and pay a fee.
 Then you get your visa when you arrive at the airport.
-To learn more about the regulations on getting a visa on arrival, see our section below called “Vietnamese Visa on Arrival” You can also contact a Vietnamese-based agent to help you with this.
-We have used the Vietnam Visa Tour.
+To learn more about the regulations on obtaining a visa on arrival, see our section below called “Vietnamese Visa on Arrival.

 Vietnamese Travel Visa Exemptions